sslcommerz/npm-sslcommerz/readme.md

 ```

 - Find more details in [SSLCommerz Developer's Guide](https://developer.sslcommerz.com/)
-- Team Email: integration@sslcommerz.com (For any query)
+- For any technical queries: integration@sslcommerz.com

-© 2019 SSLCOMMERZ ALL RIGHTS RESERVED
+© 2019-2021 SSLCOMMERZ ALL RIGHTS RESERVED